hleclerc/nsmake/README.md

 npm install nsmake -g
 ```

-Alternatively, you can use the git repository:
+Alternatively, you can use the git repository for a more recent version (or to make pull requests, which are welcome :) ):

 ```
 git clone https://github.com/hleclerc/nsmake.git